 Member of the National Association of Independent Schools (NAIS).
 NAIS is a nonprofit membership association that provides services to more than 1,700 schools and associations of schools in the United States and abroad, including 1,400 independent private K-12 schools in the U.S.

-Member of the Association of the French Schools in North America (AFSA).
-AFSA is a membership organization of elementary and secondary schools in the United States and Canada, all of which are accredited by the French Ministry of National Education.
+Member of the French International Schools in North America (FISNA).
+FISNA is a membership organization of elementary and secondary schools in the United States and Canada, all of which are accredited by the French Ministry of National Education.
 The official French curriculum taught in these schools is enriched by aspects of North American culture and educational practice, and by the mastery of English as it is spoken in the United States and Canada.

 Member of the New Jersey Association of Independent Schools (NJAIS).
 NJAIS is a non-profit and voluntary membership association whose mission is to foster the educational, ethical, and professional excellence of its member schools, while safeguarding their independence